CrayLabs/SmartSim/README.md

     client.put_dataset(dataset)
 ```

+Finally, in `driver.py`, we can see that with minimal effort we are able to launch the
-The driver that launches the database and the simulation (non-blocking), looks
+database and run the simulation in a non-blocking fashion.
+From there we simply poll
-like:
+the Orchestrator for new data posted by our simulation and update our plot once it is
+received.

 ```Python
 # driver.py